Litecash-Dev/litecash-web-wallet/README.md

 # litecash-web-wallet
-Web wallet interface for Litecash
+Web wallet interface for Litecash.
+Built with VueJS, requires Node (10+) to run.

 ## Project setup
 ```